EricHaggar/FoodScraps/README.md

 pip install pyrebase
 ```

-Create a free Firebase account and create a realtime database
+Create a free Firebase account and create an empty realtime database with read and write permissions

 ```
 https://firebase.google.com/
 ```

-Navigate to `master.py` and replace with your Firebase database information
+Navigate to `master.py` and replace the empty strings in `config` with your Firebase database information

 ```
 config = {